-Coho reproduction rates appear to be correlated with some hydrologic metrics, based on the hydrologic conditions and coho observations in water years 2007-2020 (though these linear models should not be overinterpreted, given the small sample size).
+4.3.2 Hydrologic predictors and model structure

 The best single-predictor models (Brood Year reconnection dates for 10 and 100 cfs, or BY_recon_10 and BY_recon_100) are both related to the timing of rising fall flows in the Brood Year of each salmon cohort (Table 2).

 The predictor BY_FA_Mag, or the magnitude of the Brood Year fall pulse, was also highly correlated with coho spf (Figure 8).
-However, because a distinct fall pulse does not occur every year, including it would reduced the sample size to an unacceptable level (i.e., a total of six water years with a complete set of predictors and response observations).
-Because of this sample size limitation, and because some of the information about this pulse was carried in the reconnection date metric, FA_Mag was excluded from the set of potential predictors.
+However, because a distinct fall pulse does not occur every year, including it would have reduced the sample size to an unacceptable level (i.e., a total of only six water years with a complete set of predictors and response observations).
+Because of this sample size limitation, and because some of the information about this pulse was carried in the reconnection date metric, BY_FA_Mag was excluded from the set of potential predictors.